wxnnvs/geronimo/README.md

 4. In **client.ps1**, specify the attacker's IP and port and the name of the shortcut.
 5. Run client.ps1 on the target machine
 6. **Profit!**

+*Geronimo is provided as an administration tool to be used inside your personal network.
+I (wxnnvs) cannot be held liable for any misuse of this tool.
+All responsibility is at the users end.*